A special note from SSDP’s Director of Drug Education, Vilmarie Fraguada Narloch, PsyD ‘09:

 A joint research study from scientists at the University of California San Francisco and Imperial College London, published last month, sheds new light on psilocybin’s potential role as a depression treatment.
 By analyzing fMRI brain scans of nearly 60 study participants before and after psilocybin-assisted psychotherapy treatments, researchers were able to identify changes in brain activity and connection that correlate with reduced symptoms of depression.
 This data may eventually help researchers deepen their understandings of the relationship between brain activity and thought patterns.
 The news release, published on the University of California San Francisco’s website, can be found here.

-A recent study published in Science Advances titled, “Trips and neurotransmitters: Discovering principled patterns across 6,850 hallucinogenic experiences,” used artificial intelligence to evaluate 6,850 different experience reports published on Erowid.org, and from this data, “identify which neurotransmitter receptors are linked to words associated with specific drug experiences.”
+published in Science Advances titled, “Trips and neurotransmitters: Discovering principled patterns across 6,850 hallucinogenic experiences,” used artificial intelligence to evaluate 6,850 different experience reports published on Erowid.org, and from this data, “identify which neurotransmitter receptors are linked to words associated with specific drug experiences.”
 Considered to be “the world’s largest study on psychedelics and the brain,” this research may provide a foundation for the future applications of artificial intelligence in psychedelic reseach.
 News stories, published in MIT Technology Review and Science Daily, can be found here and here, respectively.

 A new study by researchers at Johns Hopkins Medicine evaluated the relationship between psychedelic experiences and consciousness.
 The study, titled, “A Single Belief-Changing Psychedelic Experience Is Associated With Increased Attribution of Consciousness to Living and Non-living Entities,” found that following a significant psychedelic experience, participants were more likely to attribute consciousness to “various entities including non-human primates, quadrupeds, insects, fungi, plants, inanimate natural objects, and inanimate manmade objects.”
 The news story, published in Science Daily, can be found here.